 You can give cash, appreciated securities, real property, closely held stock, or any combination of these to create your CRT.

 Two types of tax benefits

-CRT donors qualify for an income tax deduction in the year of their gift, and avoid capital gains tax on the appreciated assets gifted to the trust.
+CRT donors may qualify for an income tax deduction in the year of their gift if they meet the threshold to itemize their deductions, and avoid capital gains tax on the appreciated assets gifted to the trust.

 Choose the CRT that meets your income needs

 Unitrust (CRUT).
 Payments to the donor and/or beneficiaries are equal to 5% of the trust value, determined annually.
 Once your trust is established, you can add to it with gifts of any amount.